Zlotska cave complex are located in eastern Serbia, around Bor. It consist of multiple caves, very close and connected

 History of Zlotska cave

 In Lazar’s cave there is a very important archaeological site.
 In it were discovered three prehistoric cultural horizon of copper, Bronze and Iron Ages.
 Found ceramic objects and bone tools are also from this period.
-And items made of copper (pins, buckles, awls, chisels).
-During the Bronze Age Lazareva Cave plays the role of hunting station, a station in the Iron Age metallurgy center.
+And items made of copper and found here are pins, buckles, awls, chisels.
+During the Bronze Age Lazar’s Cave plays the role of hunting station, a station in the Iron Age metallurgy center.

 Inside of Zlotska cave

 The total length of researched cave channels is greater than 10 000 meters.
 With reasonable assumptions that caver space is actually much higher.
-Cave room seem monumental, beautiful halls of famous names: Preston Hall blocks, Concert Hall bats and so on.
+Cave room seem monumental, beautiful halls of famous names: Goth cathedral, Colosseum and so on.
 For now seen the richness of cave ornaments present among others: Stacks, Fountain, Bull, Imperial Lodge, Conductor, Orchestra…